joshuahamrick/CadenceCollab/README.md

 PostgreSQL using PgAdmin

-The Data and Migrations folder in the root directory contain the initial data created for this project.
+The Data and Migrations folders in the root directory contain the initial data created for this project.

 ## Installation and Setup